streamich/state-containers/docs/React.md

 # React

-State containers are especially easy to use with react.
-Let's say you have state container created previously named `store`.
-You can create all necessary React helpers for your container in `react.ts` file in your project.
+State containers are especially easy to use with React.
+Let's say you have a state container created named `store`.
+You can create all necessary React helpers for your app in `react.ts` file somewhere in your project.

 ```ts
 // react.ts